 Public Records Requests

-The Central Records Bureau (CRB) is located within the Fred Taylor Building at the Miami-Dade Police Department (MDPD) located at 9105 NW 25 Street, Doral, Florida.
-The CRB maintains and distributes public records including Arrest Forms (Dade County only), and only MDPD Offense/Incident (O/I) Reports and Florida Traffic Crash (FTC) Reports.
+The Central Records Bureau (CRB) is located within the Fred Taylor Building at the Miami-Dade Police Department (MDPD), Headquarters complex, located at 9105 NW 25 Street, Doral, Florida.
+The CRB coordinates all public records requests, maintains and distributes public records including Arrest Forms (Dade County only), and only MDPD Offense/Incident (O/I) Reports and Florida Traffic Crash (FTC) Reports.
 The CRB also provides Police Clearance Letters, detailing criminal history information, for the purpose of: citizenship/immigration, employment, adoption, education/school, investigation, legal/lawyer/court, and personal reasons.
-The CRB Public Counter is open Monday-Friday, 9 am - 5:30 pm, and is closed on weekends and holidays.
+The CRB Public Counter is open Monday-Friday, 9 am - 5:00 pm, and is closed on weekends and holidays.

 - Fees & Payment Options